I could barely feel my legs anymore as the public jeep filled with twenty-five people and two goats turned left from the paved highway.

 Then there are the men, who are in charge of the cattle.
 A bit closer than the borehole was, I walked to the forest where the river once stood.
 It was easily a ten-kilometer walk before I saw Maasai men digging up gigantic seeps in order to get to the filtered water underground.
 This was all done to give their cattle something to drink.

-Yet, the media will show you this image, and the viewer will feel pity for them:
+Yet, the media will show you this image, and the viewer will feel pity for them (or even look down on them):

 The reality, though?
 Two of these men were educated at a university level.
 They work in town but return to the village whenever possible because they simply like the environment and the slow pace of life.
 I mean, get this: You see this photo, but seconds later the guy at the top took out his Samsung Galaxy to take a selfie while working! #maasai #diggingholes #water #livestock #goat #nofilter.